 Chapter Two: Best Practices

 Stories that include spirituality, faith and ethics aren’t just for religious people.
 They’re for everyone.
-Writing and producing them in ways that resonate with ardent believers, well-read worshippers, spiritual dabblersunconcerned agnostics requires skill.
+Writing and producing them in ways that resonate with ardent believers, well-read worshippers, spiritual dabblers, unconcerned agnostics and avowed atheists requires skill.
 Read on for some of our best advice.

 Preaching, teaching & proselytizing

 Journalists reporting about religion should tell truths according to verifiable facts, accurately describe people’s beliefs and experiences, and interpret events for their audiences.
-Readers may be inspired to explore their faithreturn to it based on your reporting, but your mission is not to preach or proselytize.
+Readers may be inspired to explore their faith, return to it or leave it based on your reporting, but your mission is not to preach or to proselytize.
 Those goals will get in the way of reporting the truth.

 Get oriented

-Search the for blogs, sites and information about current topics in religion.
-Read national and local religious magazines and newspapers for windows into what religious communities care about.
+Search the web for blogs, sites and information about current topics in religion.
+Read international and local religious magazines and newspapers for windows into what religious communities care about.
 Pay attention to movies, books, television shows, computer games and other places that religious themes show up.

-Sign up for email newsletters to help you spot big religion stories.
+Sign up for email newsletters, Google Alerts and RSS feeds to help you spot big religion stories.
 Stay on top of Google trends, top tweets and Facebook posts that touch on faith.

 Get out